Invariance principles for linear processes with application to isotonic regression: Proofs

-By the weak convergence theory of random functions, it suffices to establish the convergence of the finite dimensional distributions and the tightness of $\{v_n^{-1}S_{[nt]}, t\in \lbrack 0,1]\}$.
-For the finite-dimensional distribution we shall use the following proposition which was basically established in Peligrad and Utev (1997, 2006-b).
+By the weak convergence theory of random functions, it suffices to establish the convergence of the finite-dimensional distributions and the tightness of $\{v_n^{-1}S_{[nt]}, t\in[0,1]\}$.
+For the finite-dimensional distribution, we shall use the following proposition which was basically established in \cite{PeligradUtev1997,PeligradUtev2006b}. \begin{proposition} Let $\{\xi_{k}\}_{k\in\mathbf{Z}}$ be a strictly stationary sequence of centered and regular random variables in ${\mathbf{L}} ^{2}$ such that $\sum_{j}\Vert P_{0}(\xi_{j})\Vert_{2}<\infty$.
+For any positive integer $n$, let $\{b_{n,i},-\infty\leq i\leq\infty\}$ be a triangular array of numbers satisfying